splunk/public-o11y-docs/infrastructure/use-navigators.rst

 View metadata in the navigator sidebar
 ---------------------------------------------------

-In table or heat map view, click on a single instance to display the navigator sidebar.
+In table or heat map view, select a single instance to display the navigator sidebar.
 The :guilabel:`About this \<Entity_Type\>` panel displays the tags and metadata associated with the instance.

 View data links
 =================